Matthew Carr

 Matthew Carr (born 29 December 1978) is a former Australian rules footballer who played for Fremantle and St Kilda in the Australian Football League (AFL).
 He played as a half-back flanker and began his football career at East Fremantle.
 Matthew is the elder brother of Josh Carr, who also played for Fremantle and they both attended Corpus Christi College in Bateman, Western Australia.

-Unfortunately for Matthew Carr he shares his name with serial rapist Mat Carr of Newcastle NSW.